 Every year millions of tonnes of waste are sent to landfill in the United Kingdom.
 With no new landfill sites planned and the maximum capacity of existing sites soon to be reached in a matter of years, there is a serious problem.

-PMAC Energy offers a solution to the sum of 6 million tonnes that are predicted to require processing by 2025.
-The site location offers us the option to increase our intake and offer a quality export RDF for the European market as well as using the fuel in our own CHP Plant.
+PMAC Energy offers a solution to the sum of 6 million + tonnes that are predicted to require processing by 2025 in the UK.
+The site location offers us a flexible logistical intake and offer a quality manufactured RDF / SRF for the on site CHP EfW as well as the domestic and European market.

 Collectively, the goal of governments across the globe is to reduce the impact of humanity on the environment, as per the Paris Agreement.
 Major powers around the world are constantly looking for a variety of ways to improve future outlook in regard to the environment.

 Much of the research conducted so far by countries involved in the Paris Agreement, including the United Kingdom, has involved both waste, recycling and sustainable energy production.

 Following the trends set by other forward-thinking Paris Agreement member countries (in Scandinavia particularly) the UK government is looking to reduce the amount of plastic used in packaging and household products.
 This will have a huge impact on the waste management, recycling and more importantly the Waste to Energy industries.